 - The referral will be assigned to a designated Program coordinator, who will reach out to the referral source and family to begin engagement

-- The program coordinator will triage the families’ needs, which can occur over 4 sessions, prior to becoming a client of SWFGC
+- The program coordinator will triage the families’ needs, which can occur over four sessions, before becoming a client of SWFGC

-- Based on assessment of need, the family will be referred to appropriate services
+- Based on an assessment of need, the family will be referred to appropriate services

-- Services at SWFGC and other Relative Success Centers begins
+- Services at SWFGC and other Relative Success Centers begin